z1g1/itp-w2-bookstore-management-system/hint-1.md

 books = [raven, ficciones]
 ```

 The issue is that we need just 1 object to represent our bookstore.
 What'd be a good way to group all this information together?
-A dictionary might be a great idea:
+A dictionary might be a great idea (and that's why we chose it!):

 ```python
 bookstore = {